 Playschemes

-Playschemes are open five days a week based at four government-run primary schools and are the hubs for essential services – like inclusive education.
-As the playschemes are based at schools children can dip in and out of formal education as and when they are ready.
-But before all this happens the playscheme means that disabled children are immediately out and about – their isolation ended, making friends and cared for by play teams who role model inclusion and valuing disabled children.
-Play teams recruited locally work all year-round with more than 120 disabled. children.
+Playschemes in Malanga are open five days a week, based at four government-run primary schools .
+Our playschemes draw disabled children out the house, ending their isolation and allowing them to make friends, cared for by play teams who role model inclusion and valuing disabled children.
+Play teams provide employment to the local community, who work all year-round with more than 120 disabled. children.

 Parent support